wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 * Display multiple MailChimp forms on a single page
 * Easily add MailChimp forms to pages and posts with a button in the page/post editor

-After installation and creating your account, the plugin will guide you through connecting with MailChimp, selecting your MailChimp List from our service, and then adding the form to your site.
+After installation and creating your account, the plugin will guide you through connecting with MailChimp, selecting your MailChimp list, and then adding the MailChimp form to your site.
 The time from starting installation to have the form on your site should be less than 5 minutes - absolutely everything can be done via our user friendly GUI - no file editing at all!

 == Installation ==